 Private equity acquisitions are almost universally financed with a mix of equity and debt.
-While debt financing levels typical of the leveraged buy-out eras of the 1980s and 2000s have not been prevalent in the market to any comparable extent since the 2008 credit crisis, most private equity sponsored buy-outs are financed with significant levels of debt, with some form of borrowed money often representing half or more of the acquisition financing.
+While debt financing levels typical of the leveraged buyout eras of the 1980s and 2000s have not been prevalent in the market to any comparable extent since the 2008 credit crisis, most private equity-sponsored buyouts are financed with significant levels of debt, with some form of borrowed money often representing half or more of the acquisition financing.

 Private equity sponsors typically employ senior secured term debt as a primary source of debt financing, but mezzanine debt may be used where sufficient senior credit is not available.
-Banks remain the preferred lenders in private equity sponsored acquisitions, but increasingly debt funds and other non-traditional lenders provide primary senior debt financing rather than only mezzanine and other subordinated lending.
+Banks remain the preferred lenders in private equity-sponsored acquisitions, but increasingly debt funds and other non-traditional lenders provide primary senior debt financing rather than only mezzanine and other subordinated lending.
+These non-traditional lenders are expected to play a significant role in the leveraged buyout market during the current recession as banks become reluctant to underwrite loans in an uncertain economic environment.

-The majority of the equity in a private equity buy-out is typically provided by the private equity sponsor.
-Minority equity investments by private equity funds are less common.
+The majority of the equity in a private equity buyout is typically provided by the private equity sponsor.
+Minority equity investments by private equity funds are less common but may increase during the recession as sponsors face pressure to deploy their record amounts of capital amidst a declining number of quality investment opportunities.
 The private equity sponsor typically provides an equity commitment letter in transactions structured with a separate signing and closing.